WordPress Security

 Read more about attacks: Brute-force, DoS, and DDoS attacks – what’s the difference?

-Note: you have to have the root access to your Linux server to setup Fail2Ban.
+Note: you’ll need root access to your Linux server to set up Fail2Ban.

-With WP Cerber Security you have three options to use Fail2Ban
+With WP Cerber you have three options to use Fail2Ban

 Monitor Apache access log for HTTP 403 responses

-When an attempt to log in fails WP Cerber returns 403 response in the HTTP header.
-That response will be written in the Apache access log and those records may be monitored by Fail2Ban.
-That behavior of WP Cerber is enabled by default.
-The downside to this approach is that Fail2Ban has to parse the entire access.log in order to find those attempts.
+When a login attempt fails, WP Cerber returns a 403 status in the HTTP header.
+Apache records that response in its access log, where Fail2Ban can read it.
+This behavior is enabled by default.
+The tradeoff is that Fail2Ban has to parse the entire access.log to find those attempts, which is inefficient on a busy site.

 Using syslog to monitor failed login attempts

-By default, WP Cerber uses the LOG_AUTH facility when it logs failed attempts to the syslog file.
-However, you can specify a facility with your own value.
-To setup a new value you have to define the CERBER_LOG_FACILITY constant with an integer value.
-Note: to enable writing to the syslog or a custom file (see below) you have to enable Write failed login attempts to the file in the Activity section of the plugin settings.
+By default, WP Cerber logs failed attempts to syslog under the LOG_AUTH facility.
+To use a facility of your own, define the CERBER_LOG_FACILITY constant with an integer value.
+Either way, writing to syslog or to a custom file (see below) only happens once you enable Write failed logins to a log file in the main plugin settings.

 define('CERBER_LOG_FACILITY', LOG_AUTHPRIV);